FebruaryRampUp/week-four-homework/README.md

 ### Part One - Manipulate CSV (List practice)

-Using what you’ve learned about arrays, and knowing that data[0] will tell you the column headers, and that each item in the ‘data’ array is an array itself (try `data[0][0]`), create methods that do the following:
+Using what you’ve learned about arrays, and knowing that data[0] will tell you the column headers, and that each item in the ‘data’ array is an array itself (try `data[0][0]`), create methods that return the following:

 1. All of the `customer_company_name` values
 2. The sum of the `transaction_charge` values